Kipsiro/PYSHOP/README.md

 # Kipsiro-careers-website
- a practice website that runs flask to help the common mwananchi find jobs
+ a practice E-commerce website that uses django.